Clay vs Apollo for B2B Prospecting in 2026: Which Tool Fits Your Outbound Stack

 When personalisation is the differentiator.
 If you're selling into competitive SaaS segments where every prospect gets 30 cold emails a week, Claygent-generated personalisation is the edge.
 Apollo's template personalisation won't stand out.

 When you need multi-source enrichment.
 Apollo's data is good but it's one source.
 Clay pulls from 75+ sources simultaneously.
-For complex ICP targeting — say, SaaS companies with 50–200 employees, using HubSpot, that raised Series A in the last 6 months — Clay's multi-source approach produces more complete data.
+For complex ICP targeting: say, SaaS companies with 50 to 200 employees, using HubSpot, that raised Series A in the last 6 months: Clay's multi-source approach produces more complete data.

 When you're running waterfall email verification.
-A single email-finding tool produces 60–75% find rates.
-Clay's waterfall (Prospeo → Findymail → Datagma) produces 85–92%.
+A single email-finding tool produces 60 to 75% find rates.
+Clay's waterfall (Prospeo → Findymail → Datagma) produces 85 to 92%.
 If list coverage matters to your campaign economics, Clay's waterfall is worth the complexity.

 When you have a GTM engineer or agency managing your stack.
 Clay rewards expertise.
 If someone is configuring enrichment tables, prompt engineering Claygent, and building n8n workflows around Clay's output, you'll get significantly more value than if you're using it casually.